agodhani/sm-business-web-builder/development_documentation/project_overview.md

 - Use one configured default Ollama model in Phase 1
 - Keep the integration layer provider-agnostic through a separate connector so the model runtime or API provider can be swapped later

-Generation should run as a small pipeline rather than a single end-to-end model call.
+Generation should keep deterministic preparation separate from the primary model call.

 Phase 1 pipeline stages:

-1. Normalize form input into a structured site brief
+1. Validate wizard input with the form schema
-2. Build a page plan from the brief plus the selected style reference
+2. Deterministically normalize form input into a structured site brief
-3. Build story requirements for the page from the initial plan
+3. Deterministically build a generation context from the brief, selected `DESIGN.md`, preferences, and available image metadata
-4. Use the structured artifacts to drive a constrained final generation step
+4. Make one primary Qwen call to generate a standalone `Next.js` single-page site file bundle
-5. Generate a standalone `Next.js` single-page site codebase into the project version folder
+5. Install the generated site's per-project dependencies with `npm`
-6. Install the generated site's per-project dependencies
+6. Run build validation for the generated site
-7. Run build/start validation for the generated site
+7. If install or build validation fails, run a limited repair attempt using the failure output
-8. Launch the generated site as a separate local preview process
+8. Launch the generated site as a separate local preview process after successful generation and validation

 The LLM should generate polished website copy from factual business inputs supplied by the user.